 Solicitors (and sometimes barristers) acting for clients with the benefit of third-party funding will typically be required, as a condition of that funding, to enter into some form of contingency arrangement in respect of their fees.
-Two structures, both permitted only insofar as they comply with regulations, predominate:
+The following two structures, which are both permitted only insofar as they comply with regulations, predominate.